 What a unique and in-depth way to discover ‘gratefulness’.

 Many leaders do not know how to accept praise and gratitude when they receive it.
-As leaders and influencers for God let us learn to deflect praise and gratitude in a way that Jesus would do.
+As leaders and influencers for God let us learn to deflect praise and gratitude in a way that Jesus would do and honors our FATHER.

 Let us really discuss this in-depth.